Skip to main content

 Dine Latino Restaurant Week only lasts a few days, but Philadelphia’s vibrant, multiethnic and multiracial Latino population makes the city a hub for Latin businesses all year long.

 Award-winning Mexican restaurants, date-night Cuban bistros, family-owned Puerto Rican eateries, pan-Latin hotspots and more bring life (and great tastes) to neighborhoods throughout the city.
-Check out our guide to more than 30 Latino-owned restaurants and eateries in Philadelphia for plenty of great food and drink options.
+Check out our guide to dozens of Latino-owned restaurants and eateries in Philadelphia for plenty of great food and drink options.

 Dressed in a green shirt and black shorts, the owner of Arepa Grub Spot, Julio Cesar Rivas, stands outside his restaurant Dressed in a green shirt and black shorts, the owner of Arepa Grub Spot, Julio Cesar Rivas, stands outside his restaurant